zama-ai/concrete/docs/howto/debug.md

 ## Asking the community

-You can seek help with your issue by asking directly in the [community forum](https://community.zama.ai/).
+You can seek help with your issue by asking a question directly in the [community forum](https://community.zama.ai/).

 ## Submitting an issue